 But women, every single one of us, are resilient.
 We rise and fall in some of the most unexpected, and often undesirable, ways in order to grow into stronger, more compassionate and loving, patient people.
 Wounds sometimes heal us.

 Once I let go, I began to rise.
 I am emerging on the other side a wiser, stronger, more focused and more powerful woman than before.

 Rising from the ashes is not a direct ascent; there are detours and roadblocks and broken wings.
 But as long as we resilient women continue to pick ourselves up and climb, we are always ascending.

-The purpose of Phoenix Mom Rising is to connect with fellow mamas and other women along their paths, whether they are face down in the ashes or wings spread on the rise.
+The purpose of rise. and Phoenix Mom Rising is to connect with fellow mamas and other women along their paths, whether they are face down in the ashes or wings spread on the rise.
 Let each of us — wherever we are along the path — employ empathy to empower and encourage each other.

 Rising from the ashes as stronger, happier, healthier mother and woman than ever seemed possible is the definition of a Phoenix Mom Rising.
 And this blog captures just one such woman's journey.
 Mine.